mmondics/aiops-z/docs/labs/instana-lab.md

         - FSYS: **z15** (machine type 8561)
         - KSYS: **z16** (machine type 3931)

     You may notice that there are only a small number of partitions and adapters listed for each system.
 This is due to the fact that Instana only displays the objects (LPARs, adapters, channels, etc) that a specific zHMC userid has access to.
-If you want to add include or remove visibility to certain objects in Instana, you do so by managing the zHMC userid just as system administrators already do.
+If you want to add or remove visibility to certain objects in Instana, you do so by managing the zHMC userid just as system administrators already do.

 27. **Click the hyperlink for KSYS**